arturoL99/Dolphin-Memo-FE/README.md

 # Dolphin M3MO FE

-This project is a web application where you can play memory online with up to four players.
+This project is a mobile web application where you can play memory online with up to four players.
-It's been made using React and Typescript for the Front-End, and is deployed through a pipeline to Netlify.
+It's been made using React and Typescript for the Front-End, and is deployed to Netlify.

 You can visit the deployed site by going to [https://dolphin-demo.netlify.app/](https://dolphin-demo.netlify.app/).